-Check th he appropriate box to identify your high school completion requirement for degree-seeking entering students: ☑ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
-Doe es your institution require or recommend a general college-preparatory program for degree-seeking students? ⊠ Require □ Recommend □ Neither require nor recommend
+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☑ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
+Do oes your institution require or recommend a general college-preparatory program for degree-seeking students?
+C4.
+Do oes your institution require or recommend a general college-preparatory program for degree-seeking students?
+C4.
+De